 Participants

 In this study, participants (N = 200; 6 of these ultimately excluded) were recruited via the crowdsourcing platform Amazon Mechanical Turk (MTurk).
 Data were collected between September 21 and 22, 2019.
 After two introductory slides, participants were randomly assigned to an adverbial (N = 97) or determiner condition (N = 97).
 In order to restrict analyzed data to those collected from attentive, adult native speakers of English, we developed three criteria for inclusion in analysis.
 First, two attention checks involving movement of a slider to a specified number were randomly placed throughout the survey; if participants failed either one, their results were discarded.
-SEcond, we included two questions about age and native language, positioned at the end of the survey so as to minimize the incentive to lie.
+Second, we included two questions about age and native language, positioned at the end of the survey so as to minimize the incentive to lie.
 Six participants combined did not meet one of these criteria, so their data were discarded.
 However, they still received compensation ($1.50).

 Words Tested